uiceds/cee-492-project-2025-avengers/cee492_report.typ

 These findings jointly answer our overarching question: **while granular crime type is difficult to predict, time-of-day, location, and accessibility features provide strong predictive power for where crime is likely to occur and whether it is vehicle-related**, offering actionable insights for civil and environmental engineering applications in urban safety and resource allocation.

   = DISCUSSION
-Here We interpret and connect everything:
-\
-\
-Why predicting exact crime type fails (weak demographic signal)?
-\
-\
-Why hotspot prediction works (strong temporal–spatial patterns)?
-\
-\
-Why Random Forest risk maps work (accessibility features are predictive)?
-\
-\
-Vehicle crime model performance summary?
-\
-\
-What is “good enough” for city planning vs. policing vs. actuaries

-Incoporate *Next Steps* in your answer
-\
-\

-F.Jack

-Based on the models trained, I was only partially able to answer my research question.
-Logistic Regression, Decision Trees, and Random Forests all achieved relatively high accuracy because the dataset is dominated by non-vehicle crimes.
-However, all models demonstrated extremely low recall and only moderate AUC, meaning they struggled to correctly identify actual vehicle-related incidents.
-This suggests that the temporal and demographic variables available in the dataset contain limited predictive signal for distinguishing vehicle crimes from other crime types.
-If I were to continue this work, I would address the severe class imbalance, incorporate richer spatial and contextual features, and experiment with stronger models such as gradient boosting and spatial machine learning.
-These steps would help determine whether vehicle-crime prediction can be improved with enhanced data and more advanced methods.
+Based on the models trained, the research question regarding vehicle crime prediction was only partially answered due to the inherent difficulty of isolating specific criminal intent from general data.
+While Logistic Regression, Decision Trees, and Random Forests all achieved relatively high accuracy, this was largely an artifact of a dataset dominated by non-vehicle crimes.
+The models demonstrated extremely low recall and only moderate AUC, indicating that predicting the exact crime type fails when relying on standard inputs.
+This suggests that the temporal and demographic variables available contain a weak predictive signal for distinguishing vehicle crimes from other offense types.
+To improve performance, future iterations must address the severe class imbalance and incorporate richer spatial features to see if vehicle-specific patterns can be teased out of the noise.

+In sharp contrast, the hotspot prediction model proved highly effective because it taps into the strong temporal–spatial patterns that govern urban life.
+By leveraging variables like hour, day, and month combined with broad crime context, the model successfully anticipated active spatial hotspots in Los Angeles, achieving a test accuracy of 88% against a 12.5% baseline.
+This success indicates that while specific crime types are hard to predict, the where and when of general criminal activity is highly regular.
+For operational policing, this level of accuracy is "good enough" to inform patrol allocation and resource deployment, even if the model currently relies on simple K-means clustering that may oversimplify the city's geometry.

+Finally, the application of a Random Forest classifier to spatial accessibility features demonstrates that environmental context—specifically accessibility features—is highly predictive of crime risk.
+The model effectively discriminates between crime and non-crime locations (AUC ~0.76) by identifying proximity to social infrastructure, such as mental health centers and food assistance providers, as key risk proxies.
+However, the model prioritizes sensitivity (97.13% recall) over precision.
+This creates a distinct split in utility: while the high false-positive rate makes the model unsuitable for actuaries who require precise risk pricing, the conservative "wide-net" approach is highly valuable for city planning and policing.
+For these stakeholders, a model that over-flags potential risks is preferable to one that overlooks actual hotspots, making this configuration an effective tool for proactive safety planning.